bogital/bogital.com/site/content/en/_index.md

 ---
-title: Web design, android and ios mobile applications development in Cameroon.
+title: Web and mobile development in Cameroon.
 subtitle: Websites and mobile applications development
 head:
   title: Web design, android and ios mobile applications development in Cameroon.